nezorflame/bd-reminder-bot/README.md

 | birthday | Prints the amount of days left to the next user's birthday |
 | turnoff | Prints the farewell message and exits (manager only) |

+Before using any command, mention the bot username before the command name, like this:

+`@bdreminder hi`

 ### Limitations

 Currently users have to fill their birthday into the `Skype` field (because there is no `Birthday` field available) so that bot could parse it.